 The bottom line

-Each person’s experience with credit cards can be different, and the right number of cards for one person can be drastically different from that for another.
-For that reason, you may need to do some experimenting to find the ideal number and combination of credit cards for your needs.
+Only you can decide how many credit cards you actually want to deal with.
+For that reason, you may need to do some experimenting to find the ideal number and combination for your needs.